dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-8.0.md

 ### New Blazor Web App template

 We've introduced a new Blazor project template: the *Blazor Web App* template.
 The new template provides a single starting point for using Blazor components to build any style of web UI.
-The template combines the strengths of the existing Blazor Server and Blazor WebAssembly hosting models with the new Blazor capabilities added in .NET 8: server-side rendering, streaming rendering, enhanced navigation and form handling, and the ability to add interactivity using either Blazor Server or Blazor WebAssembly on a per-component basis.
+The template combines the strengths of the existing Blazor Server and Blazor WebAssembly hosting models with the new Blazor capabilities added in .NET 8: static server rendering, streaming rendering, enhanced navigation and form handling, and the ability to add interactivity using either Blazor Server or Blazor WebAssembly on a per-component basis.

 As part of unifying the various Blazor hosting models into a single model in .NET 8, we're also consolidating the number of Blazor project templates.
 We removed the Blazor Server template, and the ASP.NET Core Hosted option has been removed from the Blazor WebAssembly template.
 Both of these scenarios are represented by options when using the Blazor Web App template.

 > [!NOTE]
-> Hosted Blazor WebAssembly remains supported in .NET 8 or later, and existing hosted Blazor WebAssembly apps can be upgraded to use .NET 8 or later API and features.
+> Existing Blazor Server and Blazor WebAssembly apps remain supported in .NET 8.
+Optionally, these apps can be  updated to use the new full-stack web UI Blazor features.

 For more information on the new Blazor Web App template, see the following articles: